Giorgia01carboni/dft-ecg-eeg/README.md

 # dft-ecg-eeg
-Analysis on ECG and EEG signals using Discrete Fourier Transform
+Analysis on ECG and EEG signals using Discrete Fourier Transform DFT.